 If you’re a tourist in Thailand and are feeling lost on what to do in terms of places to see and what to eat- fear not!
 For we’ve put together a list of popular places as well as dishes, below!

-Popular places to visit in Thailand as a tourist
+Popular Top Places to Visit in Thailand as a tourist

 - Chiang Rai